 ARRIVAL & AIRPORT PICKUP

-After you have booked and confirmed your placement, please book your flights to arrive at Kisumu International Airport in Kisumu City.
-A member of staff from our local partner organization from Kakamega will meet you on arrival at Airport in Kisumu.
-This airport services numerous international carriers.
+Depending on the project you choose, After you have booked and confirmed your placement, please book your flights to arrive at either Kisumu International Airport in Kisumu City for Kakamega project site or Eldoret International Airport in Eldoret for the Eldoret project site.
+A member of staff from our local partner organization will meet you on arrival at Airport.
+These airport services numerous international carriers.
 Kenya has good connections to destinations throughout Europe, the Asia- Pacific region, USA and Africa.

-Go Volunteer Africa’s agriculture volunteer project in Kenya runs permaculture and organic farming initiatives with the aim of improving the living standard of poor people.
+Go Volunteer Africa’s Kenya agriculture volunteer project runs permaculture and organic farming initiatives with the aim of improving the living standard of poor people.

 The volunteer project informs, educates and gives skills to the disadvantaged children, widows and youths on agricultural production, agribusiness and agriculture value chain development for market linkage and environmental conservation for sustainability of agriculture technology.